 - Eliminate resistance

-This edition will provide an online companion which will demonstrate Zone work and help students visualize how to approach the various Zone rehearsals in process.
+This edition includes an online companion that demonstrates Zone work and helps students visualize how to approach the various Zone rehearsals in process.

 Rehearsing in the Zone 1st edition was reviewed in 2015 in Methods Journal.